 Thank you for all you do!
-Please join our PTA and know that you are welcome and encouraged to be at our school to volunteer.
+Thank you for your trust and support as we kick off a unique school year.
+I always want to encourage you to join our PTA.
+They will continue to do great things for our school.
 Together we can tap into the potential inside each of our kids.